MahmoodJamshidian/BrainFuck/README.md

     If you want to build `libbfx`, you need `python` (the version in which you want to use this library) and `cython` and `python-development` (the necessary headers for the build, if you use Linux, it needs to be installed separately and If you are using Windows, it does not need to be installed separately and it will be installed along with the cython installation) and it is also necessary to make changes in the `Makefile` file, which will be mentioned in the `libbfx` build section, not how to make the changes.

-  - ### Build Compiler
+  - ### Build BFX Compiler
     To build the compiler, enter the following command in the terminal:
     ```shell
     make
     ```

-  - ### Build Libbfx
+  - ### Build Libbfx For Python
-    To build `libbfx`, in addition to the prerequisites, you need to make changes to the `Makefile`.
+    To build `libbfx` for Python, in addition to the prerequisites, you need to make changes to the `Makefile`.
 These changes are related to the build settings for Python:
     - `INCLUDE_PATH`: contains the include path of Python header files, which can be obtained if the operating system is Linux `/usr/include/python<version>` and if it is Windows, `<Python PATH>/include`

       for example: